 - Over 200 potential project sites that will create local jobs.

 - Thousands of acres of publicly accessible open space that will help address public health issues, especially in the most disadvantaged communities.

 - Innovative multi-benefit projects that assist in mitigating future disasters, such as flooding, drought, and extreme heat events, while enhancing ecosystem function.

 - Actions for affordable housing and homelessness, a key initiative to address displacement in areas vulnerable to gentrification.

 - A framework for future community engagement to influence projects built under the plan.

-We know that updating the Master Plan for all 51 miles of the LA River is a huge undertaking and there’s still time to provide your input.
+We know that updating the Master Plan for all 51 miles of the LA River is a huge undertaking.
 We are grateful for you and all the people who have brought their dedication, innovation, and creativity to help guide this effort.